 I feel as though it is out of proportion but I thought I'd show it to you to illustrate failures are a fact of life.
 If you weren't here, I would hide this one!

-At this early stage of my so-called experience, I carefully selected pictures of animals that had simple angles and since I knew next to nothing about perspective, I tried my best to avoid it. .
+At this early stage of my so-called experience, I carefully selected pictures of animals that were almost front-on because I knew next to nothing about perspective and I tried my best to avoid it.

 Here's a book that finally dispels the mystery of sketching!